- Global Komaba

 Credit Requirements for Completion of the Program

-In order to complete the GSA Program, students must obtain the following credits before the period of their exchange ends.- 6 credits from the following courses:
+In order to complete the GSA Program, students must obtain the following credits by the end of their exchange period.- 6 credits from the following courses:

 - Praxis in Global Liberal Arts